jchen1/website/markdown/posts/2022-Track-Season-Retrospective.md

 In the weight room, I mostly tried to maintain strength after the season started.
 Like in prior seasons, I focused mainly on powerlifting-style movements for strength (though I swapped from back squats to reverse lunges during the season on Evan's advice), and Olympic lifting for explosiveness.

+I started the preseason at 195lbs, peaked at 199lbs in December, and slowly cut down to 191lbs by the end of the year to improve my [strength-to-weight ratio](https://jeffchen.dev/posts/Body-Composition-For-Sprinters/).
+I think this was generally positive, although I may have cut too aggressively in the back half of the season, as my PRs were set in April when I was hovering at 193lbs.

 ## Racing

 I competed in 10 meets this year between January and July (new PRs in bold):